AlexZenin/alexzenin.com/src/content/post/forms-in-react.md

 This `onChange` handler is also equivalent to `onChange={(e) => handleInputChange("password")(e)}`.

+### Making things more flexible

 While this curried function is great for input elements where you are trying to extract the `value` attribute, it doesn't work for all elements, or third-party components that expect handlers in the form `(value: string) => void`.

-To accomodate those cases, lets refactor, and update our function to take the value directly:
+To accomodate those cases, lets update our function to take the value directly:

 ```javascript
 function handleInputChange(fieldName: string) {